 Language can open new opportunities in this age of digitalization.
 We can improve the language skills of the students by creating the right learning environment.
 Top traditional/online schools support the development of verbal and non-verbal communication skills by using the best pedagogies of the education system.
-High-quality teaching and learning processes and engaging online resources focus on grammar, vocabulary, and phonetics.
+High-quality teaching and learning processes and engaging online educational resources focus on grammar, vocabulary, and phonetics.
 All this enhances the quality of learning opportunities for students.
 And empowers them to develop effective communication skills.

 2. Books and Print Media